NSHipster/articles/2020-01-06-at-compiler-directives.md

-All `@property` declarations are now automatically synthesized by default (since Xcode 4.4), so you're much less likely to find them in Objective-C code bases these days.
+All `@property` declarations are now automatically synthesized by default (since Xcode 4.4), so you're much less likely to find `@synthesize` in Objective-C code bases these days.

 {% endinfo %}